Top Questions to Ask a Mortgage Lender

 Does my loan charge points and how will they help lower my payment?

-One point is equal to one percentage of the value of your mortgage loan.
+One point is equal to one percent of the value of your mortgage loan.
 For example, one point on a $100,000 loan would equal $1,000.
-By paying points up front, you’re effectively prepaying some of the interest associated with the loan and lowering the rate you’ll pay over the rest of the term, which lowers your monthly payment in turn.
+By paying points up front, you’re effectively prepaying some of the interest associated with the loan and lowering the rate you’ll pay over the rest of the term, which in turn lowers your monthly payment.

 What documents will I need to provide?

 The type and amount of information requested may depend on your credit, employment, and financial situation.
-Mortgage guidelines have changed in recent years, so be prepared to gather a lot of documents, including tax returns, photo IDs, bank statements, and proof of income.
-If you can ask this question early on in the process, you won’t be scrambling to provide information and delaying your approval on the back end.
+Mortgage guidelines have changed in recent years, so be prepared to gather documents, including tax returns, photo IDs, bank statements, and proof of income.
+It’s better to ask questions early in the process to avoid last-minute rushes that could potentially delay your approval on the back end.

 Will I need to pay mortgage insurance?

 Buyers with a down payment of less than 20 percent for conventional loans will need to pay for private mortgage insurance, as these loans may be perceived as higher risk by the lender.
-All borrowers with an FHA loan must purchase mortgage insurance.
+All borrowers with an FHA loan are required to have mortgage insurance.
 If you think you might need to pay for mortgage insurance, ask your lender about this added cost.

 What are my estimated costs for this loan?